react-navigation/rfcs/text/0000-less-pushy-navigate.md

 # Drawbacks

 - This is a significant breaking change. `navigate`, until the recent introduction of specific helpers/actions like `push` for `StackRouter`, has been the primary way to move between the app.
+- A small breaking change to make `StackRouter` actions `push`, `pop`, `popToTop`, and `replace` bubble in the same way that `navigate` does.
+This will likely have a minimal impact if we move on this change soon, as we just introduced these actions.
+In the worst case, users will have some action be performed when they expected a noop (and probably should not have called it in the first place) and it should not be difficult to fix.

 # Alternatives